 Will face masks be required everywhere on a school campus?

 Face masks are required inside all HPS buildings.
 Masks are only required outdoors when physical distancing cannot be maintained.

 Will face masks be required on buses?

 Yes.
-It will be the student’s responsibility to wear a face mask while on district transportation; disposable face masks will be available for students who forget their face mask.
+Masks are required while on district transportation, per state and federal regulations requiring masking on all public transportation, including school buses.
+Disposable face masks will be available for students who forget their face mask.

 Will SSO’s be enforcing the face mask requirement?

 The School Level COVID-19 Response Team (which includes an SSO) at each school will work with students and staff to encourage and ensure compliance.

 How will the face mask requirement apply to students with special needs?

 Appropriate accommodations will be made based on the individualized needs of the students.
 Staff working with students requiring accommodations will have additional PPE.